wangzhezhe/Gorilla/designDoc/scratch.md

-## this doc list some the key questions of the system design

 ### the motivation and the background

 (key challenges, this comes from the ISDM report)
 Data management for the workflow faces an increasing diversity and complexity of in situ use cases and platforms.
 Many of these cases require the ability to make decisions based on prior computation.
 In the past, control decisions could be made a priori by humans because workflows were simple (e.g., one simulation and one visualization) and had static resource requirements that were known in advance.
 This is no longer true, as tasks are becoming more difficult to control manually (e.g., deep learning hyperparameter optimization) and because the overall workflows are becoming larger and more complex, featuring multiple data sources and sinks with dynamically changing requirements.
 Automated, rather than manual, control of in situ workflows is needed, based on rigorous, explainable, reliable, and trustworthy decision-making.

 The essence of decision making in workflow management is to trigger a specific task based on a particular condition.
 This condition can come from the data during the workflow execution or the runtime information of the workflow management tool.
-We use the `dynamic task trigger` to represents the capability of that triggering the task dynamically based on the specific condition.

-### the state-of-art solution for the dynamic task trigger
+By this way, the workflow can be executed in a data-driven fashion based on the hints provided by user (the user-defined configurations for the task trigger)

 **the in-situ detection is tightly coupled with the simulation**